openharmony/docs/en/application-dev/application-models/hop-multi-device-collaboration.md

    // ...

-   // context is the UIAbilityContext of the initiator UIAbility. this.context.startAbilityForResult(want).then((data) => {
+   // context is the AbilityContext of the initiator UIAbility. this.context.startAbilityForResult(want).then((data) => {
        if (data?.resultCode === RESULT_CODE) {
            // Parse the information returned by the target UIAbility.